isomerpages/mlaw-pdo/_careers/Internship Opportunities.md

 reading law either at local or scheduled overseas universities <sup>1</sup>.</p>
 <p><sup>1 </sup><em>Overseas universities refer to institutions of higher learning outside Singapore and which are specified under the <a href="https://legisgov.agc.gov.sg/SL/LPA1966-R15?DocDate=20220112&amp;ProvIds=Sc4-XX-Sc4-#Sc4-XX-Sc4-" rel="noopener noreferrer nofollow" target="_blank">Schedules of the Legal Profession (Qualified Persons) Rules</a>.</em>
 </p>
 <p><strong>Application for the July 2026 PDO Internship Programme is now closed.
-Please check back regularly for the next internship intake.</strong>
+Please check back regularly for the next internship intake.
+We regret to inform you that only shortlisted candidates will be notified.</strong>
 </p>
 <p>Applicants are to take note of the following <strong>before</strong> applying:</p>
 <ul data-tight="true" class="tight">